Guest access in Microsoft Teams

 If you just want to find, call, chat, and set up meetings with people in other Microsoft 365 organizations, use external access.

 When you invite a guest to Teams, a guest account is created for them in Microsoft Entra ID and they are covered by the same compliance and auditing protection as other Microsoft 365 users.
-With Microsoft Entra B2B collaboration, you can enforce conditional access and multi-factor authentication (MFA) policies for B2B users.
+With Microsoft Entra B2B collaboration, you can enforce conditional access and multifactor authentication (MFA) policies for B2B users.
 These policies can be enforced at the organization, app, or individual user level, the same way that they are enabled for people inside your organization.
 For more information, see Authentication and Conditional Access for External Identities.
 Guest access is subject to Microsoft Entra ID and Microsoft 365 service limits.

-Shared channels offer an alternative to guest access, allowing you to invite people outside your organization without requiring a guest account in Azure AD.
+Shared channels offer an alternative to guest access, allowing you to invite people outside your organization without requiring a guest account in Microsoft Entra ID.
 To compare guest access with shared channels, see Plan external collaboration.